Minor History, Family Crest & Coats of Arms

 - Edward Minor, American Republican politician, Alternate Delegate to Republican National Convention from Wisconsin, 1932

-- Donald E. Minor Jr., American Democrat politician, Candidate for U.S. Representative from Ohio 7th District, 1998, 2000
+- Donald E. Minor Jr., American Democratic Party politician, Candidate for U.S. Representative from Ohio 7th District, 1998, 2000

 - Clifford J. Minor, American politician, Candidate for Mayor of Newark, New Jersey, 2010